 Gros Morne offers striking natural beauty in western Newfoundland, a UNESCO World Heritage Site that stretches across nearly 700 square miles as part of the Long Range Mountains.
 Encircled by tiny seaside communities, it features forests, freshwater fjords, striking cliffs and picturesque shorelines as well as barren lowlands, bogs and moose.
 It’s also known for its unique and complex geology, including the Tablelands, a mountain of flat-topped rock – a type of which is usually found only deep in the earth’s mantle, and truly an awe-inspiring sight.
 Hiking, camping, canoeing and kayaking are all popular here.

 After traveling across this huge province, you may be in dire need of some rest and rejuvenation.
 The Spaniards Room Heritage Home is a bed and breakfast located just an hour from St. John’s International Airport, perfect for your last night – or for spending a few nights relaxing before your return home.
 This may be one of Newfoundland’s most lovely B&Bs, built in 1901 and considered both historically and architecturally significant.
-Owners Greg and Lorraine Miller offer especially welcoming, comfortable accommodations to make you feel right at home – and, you can even indulge in a therapeutic or relaxation treatment session too.
+It is especially welcoming and offers comfortable accommodations to make you feel right at home – and, you can even indulge in a therapeutic or relaxation treatment session too.